 Christian School in Orrville, Ohio in 2010.
 But he couldn't stay away from the South.
 Josiah settled back in the Upcountry following his graduation, studying for two years with Oak Brook

 College of Law.
 As Providence directed, Josiah received an opportunity to train in electric work.
-He currently works as a project manager installing solar power systems.
+He currently works as a project manager installing solar power systems with Pacific H.E.L.P.S., with all profits going to mission work in the Micronesian Islands.

 Though he's not an attorney and doesn't consider himself a politician, Josiah has long been active in the political process.
 As a teen, he was motivated by the writings of Thomas Jefferson in the 1798 Kentucky Resolutions, in which Jefferson explained that "the several states are not united on the principle of unlimited submission to their general government."
 Josiah became an avid researcher of history and often tuned in to conservative talk radio.
 In 2004, the Greenville News published his first letter to the editor, on the danger posed by illegal immigration and the need to secure the border.